The best vitamins to boost your immune system

 We’ve broken it down below to help you understand how they work with your immune system, as well as how they impact your brain.
 After all, what’s good for the brain is good for the body.

-Probably the one you’re most familiar with—thanks to your nana force-feeding you oranges as a kid—vitamin C is generally understood to be good for the immune system.
-It helps to reduce inflammation, strengthens skin barriers, and encourages the production and function of white blood cells—all key for immune systems.
+Probably the one you’re most familiar with—thanks to your nana force-feeding you oranges as a kid—vitamin C is good for the immune system.
+It helps to reduce inflammation, strengthens skin barriers, and encourages the production and function of white blood cells.

 It’s been found that vitamin C may prevent colds for acutely stressed people, (that’s most of the world at the moment then).
 And, it’s useful in reducing the duration of a cold and may help to lessen the severity of symptoms.